sheen4n/ASP-Vidly/readme.md

 A Project that is built using ASP.NET MVC 5.

-This is an example af an ASP.NET MVC application, following the tutorial of Mosh Hamedani.
+This is an example of an ASP.NET MVC application, following the tutorial of Mosh Hamedani.

 ## How to run the project